We’d been scouring the internet for forests for sale, applying our standard criteria for new purchases:

 This was when I discovered that there was a second flow of water coming down from another new dam in the farm next door.
 It was running invisibly under the ferns and then draining across the creek crossing, slightly higher up the slope.
 I couldn’t see it before, because the whole thing was wet, but now that the bottom half had drained, it was obvious.

-It was far too wet to bring in the digger, which would have just churned everything up, so a couple of us dug out a rough new ditch by hand.
+It was far too wet to bring in the digger, which would have just churned everything up, so Pete and I dug out a rough new ditch by hand.

-It originally looked like a seep, but once we’d dug a channel, there was a significant amount of water, which we lead down to the drainage pipe that I’d put in the day before.
+It originally looked like a seep, but once we’d dug a channel we realised that there was a significant amount of water coming down from the neighbour’s dam, which we lead down to the drainage pipe that I’d put in the day before.

 The ditch is a bit impromptu and unlined, but I didn’t really want to start landscaping on my neighbour’s side of the road, and anyway we were tired.